What Are Whales Doing With Block - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Block options trades today is 926.22 with a total volume of 1,743.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Block's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Block's whale trades within a strike price range from $40.0 to $85.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Block's big money trades within a strike price range of $50.0 to $66.0 over the last 30 days.

 Block Option Volume And Open Interest Over Last 30 Days